By Jean-Pierre Gendreau-Hétu

 The French place-name “Vide Poche” (translated as ’empty pocket’) is well-known among the populace of St. Ignace, Michigan and St. Louis, Missouri (where the area known as Carondelet was once known as Vide Poche.)
 It’s unique quality, relative rarity as a name, long history, and documentation have attracted the attention of scholars of French North American history.
 Québécois researcher Jean-Pierre Gendreau-Hétu has offered the following English summaries of two papers on the topic (“Vide-Poche, un archipel toponymique inédit en Amérique du Nord” & “Vide-Poche, toponyme générique d’Amérique française?”) forthcoming in French in the journal Onomastica Canadiana. -ed

-« Frenchman singing their songs of the Vide-Poche,
+« Frenchmen singing their songs of the Vide-Poche,

 of the northern rivers, of a half-forgotten France. »